LIVE

 What should I avoid in the used market?

-Avoid heavily modified guns from individual sellers.
-Custom triggers, aftermarket barrels, and unknown internal work all introduce reliability risk that the original maker won’t warranty.
-Also avoid surplus guns with no provenance from sources that can’t tell you the arsenal of origin.
-Cheap “shooter grade” rifles with no history are usually cheap for a reason.
+Avoid heavily modified guns from individual sellers — custom triggers, aftermarket barrels, and unknown internal work all introduce reliability risk that the original maker will not warranty.
+Also avoid surplus guns with no provenance from sources that cannot tell you the arsenal of origin.
+Cheap "shooter grade" rifles with no history are usually cheap for a reason.

-Can I return a used gun if I don’t like it?
+Can I return a used gun if I do not like it?

 Most reputable used dealers accept returns for defects not disclosed in the listing, usually within 3 to 5 days of FFL receipt.
-“Buyer’s remorse” returns are rare but some retailers honor them within a 24-hour window if the gun hasn’t been fired.
-Read each retailer’s policy before buying.
+Read each retailer's policy before buying.
 Classic Firearms and Guns.com both publish their return windows on each product page.

 How often does this catalog update?